Rugs add a splash of style and beauty to rooms, hallways, and entrances. They also add a level of coziness to a home.

 A rug pad is the best way to keep your rugs in place, protect your rugs and your floor surface, add a level of soundproofing, and more.

-No, as this still poses the same problems such as slipping, damaged floors, and tripping as the rugs.
+This is not a good idea, as this still poses the same problems such as slipping, damaged floors, and tripping over two bunched-up rugs.

 Do Rug Pads Make A Rug Softer?